mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 technicians are inventive and clever, but all accept the central group as the purpose of their lives and work for its benefi t over their own.

-Droyne are Flyers (winged, 18 metres per round) and Small.
-Warriors Droyne are Flyers (winged, 18 metres per round) and Small.
+Droyne are Flyers (winged, 18 meters per round) and Small.
+Warriors Droyne are Flyers (winged, 18 meters per round) and Small.
 Warriors are not Small.
 Leaders have Notable Intelligence (+2).
 Droyne are not Small.
 Leaders have Notable Intelligence (+2).
 Droyne replace Social Standing with Caste, which is generated on 1d6.replace Social Standing with Caste, which is generated on 1d6.

 HIVERS
 Hivers are an intelligent major race with a large federation of their own.
-Hivers average 1.5 metres from ground to top of upraised head.
+Hivers average 1.5 meters from ground to top of upraised head.
 Descended from omnivore gatherer/scavenger stock, they are among the most alien of the major races from a human standpoint.
 Hivers exhibit a modifi ed six-fold radial symmetry; six limbs equally